Halloween Spooktacular Art Club Online: Ghosts in the Machine!

 Halloween online – looking for creative and interactive things for the kids to do (and you too!)?

-Join us for a spooky day of virtual creative fun for Halloween online!
+Join us for spooky virtual creative fun for Halloween online!

 Further resources on our Pinterest.

 We didn’t want to miss out on our annual Spooktacular completely, so we’ve planned a spooky all-dayer like nothing we’ve ever done before!
-We’ll be showing you how to write spooky stories, create animations, do creepy collage using your own face and even spooky loop music making, plus much more – 13 activities to be exact!
+We’ll be showing you how to write spooky stories, create animations, do creepy collage using your own face and even spooky loop music making, plus much more!
 See the full schedule and materials to get ready below.

 As it’s half term and we want you to be able to tune in for as long as possible, we decided to have this Saturday Art Club… on a Friday!
 Can’t make it on the 30th?
 No problem!
 You and/or the kids will be able to access the content from 10:00-19:00 on our Facebook Page or on demand afterwards.
 Visit all day on Halloween online on Facebook (and a select few on YouTube) too.